About Barry Guy

 Barry Guy’s latest venture is the “Blue Shroud Band” founded in 2014 to perform his most recent composition based on Picasso’s painting “Guernica” with texts by the Irish poet Kerry Hardie.
 The ensemble features fourteen internationally acclaimed soloists and improvisers.

-In 2016 Barry Guy was awarded an Honorary Doctorate from the University of Middlesex , London and also appointed Honorary Professor to the Rhythmic Conservatory in Copenhagen
+In 2016 Barry Guy was awarded an Honorary Doctorate from the University of Middlesex , London and also appointed Visiting Professor to the Rhythmic Conservatory in Copenhagen.

 Since 2006, Barry Guy and his wife Maya Homburger live in Switzerland where they have staged many premières with their various ensembles and also regularly present improvised music concerts and baroque programmes.
 Barry has also given masterclasses at various musical institutions including the well known Lucerne Academy of Music and the Jazz Department in Bern, and recently one of his major works for strings and voices had its première in the prestigious concert hall Tonhalle Zürich.
 They also run their own CD label Maya Recordings.